 The research question would be something like: How can geo-spatial technologies be used effectively to promote a local industry?

-From a theoretical perspective – the project would draw broadly on the fields of Geographic Information Science and Economic geography.
+From a theoretical perspective, the project would draw broadly on the fields of Geographic Information Science and Economic Geography.

-To do this project you will need to be committed to developing your online GIS skills.
+To do this project, you will need to be committed to developing your online GIS skills.
 You will need to become familiar with managing and processing volumes of geotagged materials.
 There will be a field component involving a road trip to capture information.

-3. Biogeography of Craig Doone farm
+Topic 3: Biogeography of Craig Doone Farm

 The research question would be something like: How do biogeographic factors vary across space at a local scale?